Qstick/cross-seed/README.md

 Options:
-  -u, --jackett-server-url <url>        Your Jackett server url -k, --jackett-api-key <key>           Your Jackett API key -t, --trackers <tracker1>,<tracker2>  Comma-separated list of Jackett tracker ids to search (Tracker ids can be found in their Torznab feed paths)
+  -u, --prowlarr-server-url <url>        Your Prowlarr server url -k, --prowlarr-api-key <key>           Your Prowlarr API key -t, --trackers <tracker1>,<tracker2>  Comma-separated list of Prowlarr tracker ids to search (Tracker ids can be found in their Torznab feed paths)
   -i, --torrent-dir <dir>               Directory with torrent files -s, --output-dir <dir>                Directory to save results in -a, --search-all                      Search for all torrents regardless of their contents (default: false)